Chunkzzbro/Twitter-Sentiment_Analysis/README.md

 6. text: the text of the tweet (Lyx is cool)

-Tried extracting the tweets from twitter using Tweepy which is the Twitter API but didnt have enough permission to do so.
+Tried extracting the tweets from twitter using Tweepy , an open-source python package that provides a way for developers to communicate with the Twitter API but didnt have enough permission to do so.
 I assume you would need to Basic Access as compared to the Free Access provided by Twitter.